 Checking your batteries... checking them twice

-- Smoke and carbon monoxide detectors may seem annoying when they’re beeping at you, but they are there to avoid tragedy.
+Smoke and carbon monoxide detectors may seem annoying when they’re beeping at you, but they are there for a reason!
 After all the flaming GIFs in this article, keeping up with a few batteries is worth the peace of mind.

 Fire safety to give you and your home a chance

-Grease, overcooked food, food crumbs… have we mentioned that many things can catch fire in your home?
-Having a fire extinguisher on hand, and a supplemental extinguisher specifically formulated for grease fires, and keeping them handy can keep possible fire damage to a minimum.
+Grease, overcooked food, food crumbs… have we mentioned that there are a lot of things that can catch fire in your home?
+Having a fire extinguisher on hand, and a supplemental extinguisher specifically formulated for grease fires, can keep possible fire damage to a minimum.

 Have an escape plan for your family – including your pets!
-If you have small children, you can even make it a game to practice your fire drill (but definitely let them know that it is a drill).
-And of course, make sure everyone in your household knows and has the ability to dial 911 in case of a fire or other emergency.
+If you have small children, you can even make it a game to practice your family fire drill.
+And of course, make sure that every able person in your household knows how to dial 911 in case of a fire or other emergency.

 YourHomeLyfe wishes you and your family a happy and safe holiday season!